 One set of stairs goes up and one goes down, I know this because I tried to go up the down ones and got told off.
+When presented with a set of up and down stairs it is a boon to have a twin to scamper up and down the steps spotting each other as you go.

 This vast space will house temporary exhibitions, so seeing it empty won’t happen often.

 I love the way that the triangular skylights set at ground level let natural light into the subterranean space.
+It will be interesting to see if how the light gets used when exhibitions are in place.

 Once back up having used the correct set of stairs, this is the view into the newly created courtyard.
 Everything is very light and airy, very different to heavy Victorian galleries in the rest of the museum.